Temporary service changes due to COVID-19

 Qualifying for legal aid certificates

-Until further notice, eligibility requirements will be waived for legal aid applications for the following matters:
+Until further notice, LAO will be waiving eligibility requirements for legal aid applications for the following:

 To apply for legal aid call: